oroszs/portfolio/readme.md

-#Portfolio
+# Portfolio
-This is my personal work portfolio.
+This is my personal work portfolio.<br>
-It was created to showcase my work as a software developer.
+It was created to showcase my work as a software developer.<br>